Essential-coding/animals/README.md

 ### Requirements

-- Navigate through the website using the **navbar** to access different sections of the page as well as other pages.
+- Navigate through the website using the **navbar** to access different sections of the page.

 - Access the **read more buttons** for information in depth.